-- 7. Please fill out the top of each of the two forms fully and accurately. - 8.
+- 5. Identify the total number of students achieving each proficiency level by filling in the respective criteria box (based on whether or not they have previously completed a lab science class). - 6.
+You will electronically submit two forms.
+One form will report the achievement levels of all students who have not completed an identified lab science course.
+The second form will report the achievement levels of all students who have previously completed an identified lab science course. - 7.
+Please fill out the top of each of the two forms fully and accurately. - 8.
 Submit the two forms electronically to Tom Morris at tomm@mesalands.edu at the end of the semester.
-When submitting your attachments use the following file name format: - first initial of first name - last name - sci (indicating the assessment rubric) - course abbreviation - course number - yes or no (indicating if the students have completed one of the identified lab courses) - lab (indicating one of the identified lab courses) - for example: tmorrisscibiol211yeslab tmorrisscibiol211nolab - 9.
+When submitting your attachments use the following naming convention/file name format: - first initial of first name - last name - sci (indicating the assessment rubric) - course abbreviation - course number - yes or no (indicating if the students have completed one of the identified lab courses) - lab (indicating one of the identified lab courses) - for example: tmorrisscibiol211yeslab tmorrisscibiol211nolab - 9.
 Keep a hard copy of the forms for your records.